-- The Learning Phase - This is completed at school and work is uploaded to an online platform with the link sent to the UniSA STEMIE email address STEMIE@unisa.edu.au The purpose of this phase is to demonstrate the learning that has occurred within the experience and to provide evidence that students have met the requirements to qualify for the Regional Showcase event. - The Regional Showcase - This part will consist of an online event with University of South Australia staff judging the Science, Technology, Engineering and Mathematics components that have been completed at school.
-Schools will have a 1 1⁄2 hour judging timeslot to demonstrate their work in these four areas.
+- The Learning Phase - Students will complete the Science, Technology, Engineering and Mathematics tasks, based around their chosen theme, at school and attend a progress meeting via Zoom to provide evidence of learning.
+To qualify for the Regional Showcase a completed Summary Report will need to be submitted.

+The Regional Showcase

+This part will consist of an online event with UniSA staff judging the Science, Technology, Engineering and Mathematics components that have been completed at school.
+Schools will have a 11⁄2 hour judging timeslot to demonstrate their work in these four areas.
 At the conclusion of all judging, the winning schools will be notified via email.
-In the event of a tie between schools within a region, the online overall task will be used as a tie breaker to decide the winner. - The STEMIE Final - The winner from each Regional Showcase event, in addition to any wildcard schools (selected by the panel of judges after all Regional Showcase events) will compete in unseen STEM challenges at the University of South Australia.
+In the event of a tie between schools within a region, the Summary Report will be used as a tie breaker to decide the winner.

+• The STEMIE Final

+The winner from each Regional Showcase event, in addition to any wildcard schools (selected by the panel of judges after all Regional Showcase events) will compete in unseen STEM challenges at the University of South Australia.
 Details of dates and locations can be found in the initial invite emailed to schools and will also be sent again to winning schools.